 - Use gluten-free oat flour for a GF option.

-- Wholewheat and other whole-grain flours are full of fiber.
+- Whole wheat and other whole-grain flours are full of fiber.

 - For a bread-like muffin, use white bread flour.